nhentai-dev/Hentoid/README.md

 ## This is just a proxy for nh! this version support just nh for now!

-> this just a fork!
+> this is just a fork!
 ___

 [![Download](https://img.shields.io/badge/GET-the%20APK-brightgreen.svg)](https://github.com/avluis/Hentoid/releases/latest)